erikdubois/Arc-Theme-Colora/README.md

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

-It is forked from https://github.com/horst3180/arc-theme.

-Each time is run these scripts, I renamed the result from
+Each time I run these scripts, I renamed the result from

-Sun is just the name of the colour.

 Arc to Arc-Sun
 Arc-Dark to Arc-Dark-Sun
 Arc-Darker to Arc-Darker-Sun

+Sun is just the name of the colour.
+You can choose any name.

-Other names and themes that I created are in the themes folder.
+Other names and themes that I created are in the themes <b>folder</b>.
 They are always 'old'.

-If you run the scripts on the latest version of the github of horst then you will have the most recent version with the latest bug fixes.
+If you run the scripts on the latest version of the github of horst <b>then</b> you will have the most recent version with the latest bug fixes.

-# Just want to download the themes not build them (approx. 20 minutes)
+# Just want to download the themes not build them (approx. 20 minutes to build them)

-Check the folder <b>themes</b> : three sun variants can be copy/pasted.
+Check the folder <b>themes</b> :

-In the mean time we ran our script a few times.
-I will add the results of these runs also to the folder.

-#Some examples of themes created with the script
+Here is what you can download:

 ##Arc-Sun

 A screenshot of the Arc-Sun theme

 ![Screenshots](http://i.imgur.com/ck1grBn.jpg)

 ##Arc-Dark-Sun